 Foundation FAQs

-What is the relationship between the University and the Foundation?
+What is the relationship between the university and the foundation?

-Since 1966, the University and the Foundation have established a partnership, secured by a Memorandum of Understanding (MOU), which stipulates that the Foundation will manage endowment funds and assist with private fundraising on behalf of the University.
+Back to topSince 1966, the university and the foundation have established a partnership, secured by a Memorandum of Understanding (MOU), which stipulates that the foundation will manage endowment funds and assist with private fundraising on behalf of the university.
 The MOU details the two organizations’ mutual goals and objectives, as well as the financial arrangements agreed upon to accomplish such goals.

 This is a long-standing common practice at Millersville University and most other major public universities.
 It is also fully consistent with Pennsylvania statutes governing the proper University-Foundation relationship.